jhrespicio/IIS/README.md

 one can certify an offer to another. the offer can be a file that can contain proof of one's identity, e.g., a qr code link to one's credentials. the contract is complete by the acceptance of the other by returning the offer to the sender with a similar qr code for the returner's identity.

-use this for elections. since there are many attributes to prove, the transaction shall contain a link to a JSON file that contains info to prove all the required credentials. call an election. add all details necessary, including timestamp, question, and choices. a choice will be represented by public key. hash all details. the memo will contain a readable url to a JSON file that contains the required verification details: election hash, credentials needed to vote + identituy.
+use this for elections. call an election. add details, including timestamp, question, choices, and election period. a choice will be corresponded with a public key. hash the details.

+one will vote by sending to one's choice's public key. the memo will contain a readable url to a JSON file that contains the required verification details: the election hash, the credentials needed to vote, and those needed to prove identity (but only for purposes of avoiding duplicity).

-to keep vital data semi private, get the certifier to designate a certain unique amount number to the complete vitals of the holder. so that to avoid duplicity, one need only look at the certifier, the amount, and the hash.
+to keep the identity creds from direct disclosure, get the certifier of vital creds to designate a unique amount. he can

+to the complete vitals of the holder. so that to avoid duplicity, one need only look at the certifier, the amount, and the hash.
 Remove duplicate hashes.